scharlton2/solver_dev_manual/source/02/02_04_solverdef_boundarycond.rst

 Now make sure that solver definition file is arranged correctly.

-Launch iRIC, and start a new project with solver "Sample Solver".
+Launch iRIC, and start a new project with solver \\"Sample Solver\\".
 When you create or import a grid, the [Pre-processing Window] will become like  :numref:`preprocessor_with_boundarycondition`.
 When you do now know how to create or imprt a grid, refer to the User Manual.